runealbut/raspi_temp_datalogger/README.md

 raspi_temp_datalogger
 =====================
 This is an lite temperature datalogger for the Raspberrypi, it works with the Dalla ds1820 OnWire Sensors.
+Its tested with 3 Sensors, but it might be work with more than 3 ...

 Hardware
 --------------